 These economic losses are determined by combining the damage level with the replacement cost of the buildings.
-Some of the examples are depicted below figures to be visualized in Exploration tool.
+Some of the examples are depicted below (Figure 16, Figure 17, Figure 18, Figure 19, Figure 20) to be visualized in Exploration tool.